Foundation Spotlight: El Rio Community Health Center

 El Rio Community Health Center oral health professional smiles with child during well visit

-The El Rio team has vastly improved the access to basic dental care for over 14,500 children in Tucson who may not ever have made a separate dental appoint or even seen a dentist.
-By connecting the dental care to medical care, parents learn first-hand the importance of keeping children’s mouths healthy and the importance of preventive care.
-In addition to improving access to care, making the visit more convenient for the families, if an urgent treatment is identified in the screening, the embedded team contacts the dental clinic while the family is in the exam room and arranges for an emergency visit with an El Rio dentist.
-The real time emergency assistance has helped children get out of pain and avoid emergency room visits.
+The El Rio team has vastly improved the access to basic dental care for over 14,500 children in Tucson who may not ever have made a separate dental appointment or even seen a dentist.
+By connecting dental care to medical care, parents learn first-hand the importance of keeping children’s mouths healthy and the importance of preventive care.
+In addition to improving access to care, and making the visit more convenient for the families, if an urgent treatment is identified in the screening, the embedded team contacts the dental clinic while the family is in the exam room and arranges for an emergency visit with an El Rio dentist.
+The real-time emergency assistance has helped children get out of pain and avoid emergency room visits.

 It makes me smile to think that by partnering with organizations like El Rio, Delta Dental can help ensure our neighbors can access, understand the value of, and prioritize oral health care.
 I hope it makes you smile, too!